1996 Gerry Weber Open

-The 1996 Gerry Weber Open was a men's tennis tournament played on grass courts at the Gerry Weber Stadion in Halle, North Rhine-Westphalia in Germany and was part of the World Series of the 1996 ATP Tour.
+The 1996 Gerry Weber Open was a men's tennis tournament played on outdoor grass courts at the Gerry Weber Stadion in Halle, North Rhine-Westphalia in Germany and was part of the World Series of the 1996 ATP Tour.
 It was the fourth edition of the tournament and was held from 17 June through 23 June 1996.
 Unseeded Nicklas Kulti won the singles title.